 Whether you have a deductible or just a co-pay for these types of services

-What the allowable amount is for each CPT code
+What the allowable amount is for each CPT code so you can budget appropriately

 For example: